openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/consent-tutorial.md

 The technical workflow is as follows:
 *TODO* fill in steps once written
+- [1 [Consent-Requesting portal] Configure the consent request exchange](#1-consent-requesting-portal-configure-the-consent-request-exchange)
+- [2 [Consent-Requesting portal] Provide an exchange invitation to the consenter](#2-consent-requesting-portal-provide-an-exchange-invitation-to-the-consenter)
+- [3 [Consenter] Initiate issuance exchange using the request URL](#3-consenter-initiate-issuance-exchange-using-the-request-url)
+- [4 [Consenter] Create a DID](#4-consenter-create-a-did)
+- [5 [Consenter] Convert the input descriptor to a credential](#5-consenter-convert-the-input-descriptor-to-a-credential)
+- [6 [Consenter] Issue a self-signed credential](#6-consenter-issue-a-self-signed-credential)
+- [7 [Consenter] Create a presentation with the self-signed credential](#7-consenter-create-a-presentation-with-the-self-signed-credential)
+- [8 [Consenter] Continue exchange by submitting the presentation](#8-consenter-continue-exchange-by-submitting-the-presentation)

 ## Steps
 ### 0. Setup the Postman Collection